vczh-libraries/Document/Cpp.md

 - [ ] Temporary `ReferenceIndex.xml` for viewing extracted XML content and the folder structure.
   - [ ] namespaces are flattened, no document for namespace.
+    - [ ] automatically generate document pages for namespaces.
+    - [ ] automatically hardcode document page path for root and category pages
   - [ ] tree nodes only record id and file paths to reference fragment XML files.
   - [ ] tree nodes are grouped by `public/protected/private` for classes.
+  - [ ] URL will be `/references/ID.html`.
 - [ ] Insert metadata to document comment.
   - [ ] `<Document symbolId="SYMBOL-ID" displayText="DISPLAY-TEXT">` (display text is used in tree view).
   - [ ] `<seealsos>`.